thoughtspot/thoughtspot.github.io/_admin/setup/set-custom-calendar.md

 8. Under Column Name, find a column that you want to set to use your custom calendar and scroll right until you see the Calendar Type column.

-   {% include note.html content="The column must use the DATE data type.." %}
+   {% include note.html content="The column must use the DATE data type." %}

 9. In the Calendar Type column for the column you chose, double-click the existing calendar name, and then select your custom calendar.